indranimaz23-oss/agent-sentinel/README.md

 ## Current scope

-The initial focus is on high-impact cloud actions and multi-step chains such as:
+The initial focus is destructive cloud operations and multi-step chains such as:

 * Infrastructure destroy → disable logging → delete principal
 * Data export → local staging → outbound network request

 The dangerous cases are rarely single API calls.
 They are sequences.

-This repository contains a minimal scaffold for:
+What is included here:

 * A structured action request schema
-* A deterministic policy layer (Rego/OPA baseline)
+* A A baseline policy layer written in Rego (OPA)
-* A sequence replay harness for adversarial testing
+* A small sequence replay harness for testing multi-step chains
 * A draft threat model

 The implementation is intentionally small and testable.